umd-fire-coml/2020-Game-Play/README.md

 Warning: It is advised to design a state-vector map, but an older game can still have a proper agent using pixel analysis.

+Please refer to this video for details and a walkthrough on the project content: https://youtu.be/FdtwKXfOmLA

+Code:
   The repository is made of four major parts:

     1. The Data Generator which consists of the batch-wise output of the game's metadata at 30 frames per second.
     2. The Environment and Data Checkers ensure that all the correct packages and correct package versions are in place to generate the model.
     3. The Model comprises of calls to the Gym_retro.py file and also has code that enables a visual display of your agent training.
     4. The Game_Playing_Testing.ipynb notebook which contains the code to train and visualize the agent.

-For individual breakdown of the code, refer to each individual branch on this github which have the appropriate titles.
+For individual breakdown of the above code, refer to each individual branch on this github which have the appropriate titles.

-Please refer to this video for more detail on the code and the game: https://youtu.be/FdtwKXfOmLA

 To get the training started:
   1. Please open the Game_Playing_Testing.ipynb file to gain access to the notebook.